 An unsecured loan is one you can apply for that doesn't require details of an asset to be provided as security for the loan (such as a property or a car).

 Unsecured personal loans can typically be used for a range of purposes like travelling or consolidating debt.

 The interest rate on an unsecured loan can be higher than the interest rate on some other loans (such as home loans) because there’s no security held against the loan.

 What can you use an unsecured loan for?

-There are requirements around what unsecured loans can be used for, typically they’re used for one-off purchases rather than day-to-day spending.
-Some acceptable purposes are:
+There are requirements around what unsecured loans can be used for.
+Typically they’re used for one-off purchases rather than day-to-day spending.
+Some common purposes include: